ananthu545/qg-2d/README.md

 ## Citing This Work

-If you use find this work interesting, please cite our paper, codes, or dataset:
+If you find this work interesting, please cite our paper, codes, or dataset:

 ```bibtex
 @Article{suresh_babu_et_al_JAMES2025,